Guidelines for evaluators

 For more information on credible intervals, this Wikipedia entry may be helpful.

 If you are "well calibrated", your 90% credible intervals should contain the true value 90% of the time.
-To understand this better, assess your ability, then practice to get better at estimating your confidence in results.
+To understand this better, assess your ability, and then practice to get better at estimating your confidence in results.
 This web app will help you get practice at calibrating your judgments.
+We suggest you choose the "Calibrate your Judgment" tool, and select the "confidence intervals" exercise, choosing 90% confidence.
+Even a 10 or 20 minute practice session can help, and it's pretty fun.

 Survey questions